HoiJean/djangoforbeginners-book/manuscript/ch5.md

 For `title` we're limiting the length to 200 characters and for `body` we're using a TextField which will automatically expand as needed to fit the user's text.
 There are many field types available in Django; you can see the [full list here](https://docs.djangoproject.com/en/2.0/topics/db/models/#fields).

 For the `author` field we're using a [ForeignKey](https://docs.djangoproject.com/en/2.0/ref/models/fields/#django.db.models.ForeignKey) which allows for a _many-to-one_ relationship.
 This means that a given user can be the author of many different blog posts but not the other way around.
 The reference is to the built-in `User` model that Django provides for authentication.
 For all many-to-one relationships such as a ForeignKey we must also specify an [on_delete](https://docs.djangoproject.com/en/2.0/ref/models/fields/#django.db.models.ForeignKey.on_delete) option.
 Don't worry if this is confusing right now.
 Database design is a very deep field and we'll do much more with ForeignKey's in future chapters.
-I have a separate post on my personal site, <a href="https://wsvincent.com/database-design-tutorial-for-beginners/" target="\_blank">database design tutorial for beginners</a>, that covers the topic in more depth.
+I have a separate post on my personal site, [database design tutorial for beginners](https://wsvincent.com/database-design-tutorial-for-beginners/), that covers the topic in more depth.

 Now that our new database model is created we need to create a new migration record for it and migrate the change into our database.
 This two-step process can be completed with the commands below: